xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 *Make sure you enter the correct CAS (with correct format, on both the candidate list and database.
 (This version will auto check before removing anything from the candidate list and pop up warning if any input is invalid.)*

 You will then be asked again whether you want to remove any solvent.
-Press $[n]$ to continue.
+Press [n] to continue.

 *SolvPred* will then return the list of solvents to be removed from the current list and check if they are removable from current list and database.